FoniksFox/Chatting-App/Boris/README.md

 - Storage: Responsible for the save and retrieval of all the stored data.
 It uses local storage, since the app aims to not have a backend and be peer-to-peer.
 - App: Responsible for all the interactions within the UI.
 Uses event handlers and redirects all interactions to the corresponding function.
 This way, it acts as the entry point of all interactions, but it shouldn't do any of the logic.
 - Contacts: Handles the contact list, mainly the rendering and the addition of contacts.
 Calls to storage for changes and retrieval of contacts.
-- Chat: Will handle all the chat logic.
+- Chat: Handles the chat rendering and logic (sending, recieving and auto-scrolling).
+Calls to storage for chat-history.
 - Utils: In case there is a need for a function available everywhere

 With this structure, each script has only one responsibility and concern.
 It is yet to be decided whether the peer-to-peer logic will go into the chat file, or in a separate file.